forestgrape/coronavirus/2_biological/coronavirus_evolution.md

 > Traditionally virus species are defined on antibody binding [to confirm and cite].

 ##### Virus Variant
->> A virus variant is a collection of virus lineages which are closely related but differ in their behavior.
+>> A virus variant is a collection of virus lineages which belong to the same species but differ in their behavior.

 ##### Virus Strain
 >> A virus variant is a collection of virus lineages where the members share the behavior but not necessarily the structure or sequence.